 Recreational divers are lured here annually to be able to dive in the crystal clear waters and have the chance to meet several species of fish, including the colourful midnight parrotfish and giant groupers.

 Reports of people spotting hammerhead sharks along the reefs have been confirmed, but are unfortunately not regularly sighted.

 Belize offers all year round diving.
-If you are not a diver, snorkelling is also offered at the Great Blue Hole, Belize, so do not let this hold you back from this phenomenal experience.
+If you are not a diver, snorkeling is also offered at the Great Blue Hole, Belize, so do not let this hold you back from this phenomenal experience.

 Hurricane season normally runs from June to November in Belize.
-It is advised that during hurricane season, you monitor updates from the local authorities and the media sources before travelling to or around Belize.
+It is advised that during hurricane season, you monitor updates from the local authorities and the media sources before traveling to or around Belize.

 Note – Travel to any destination may be adversely affected by conditions including (but not limited) to security, entry and exit requirements, health conditions, local laws and culture, natural disasters and climate.
 Regardless of your destination, check your local travel advisory board or department for travel advice about that location when planning your trip and again shortly before you leave.